blessedsibanda/flasky/README.md

-# my-flask-starter
+# Flasky
-A Flask Starter Boilerplate
+A Social Blogging Application with Python/Flask

 ### Create venv